Traubert/nlp-tools/gexf/README.md

 ## Barebones `.gexf` generation

 If you have just sources, destinations and edge weights, you can use `make_gexf.py` to write a simple `.gexf` file, into which you can add other attributes later.
+There is a comment in `make_gexf.py` about doing this there, or you can use `insert_attribs.py` on the finished .gexf file.

 The function `from_tuples(pairs)` takes an iterable of tuples (or lists) with two members: the first one is a (source, destination) pair, the second is a weight.
 It returns a pretty-printed utf-8 string representing the XML.
 Eg.